 McDonald's revenue breakdown: company-operated and franchised restaurants

-Over the last nine fiscal years, McDonald’s revenue achieved its peaked in 2013 at 28.11 billion U.S. dollars.
-During this time frame, the company’s revenue increased year over year, excluding 2009 when business took a slight dip due to the global recession.
-Revenue decreased again in 2014.
-In 2013, 11.3 billion U.S. dollars were generated in Europe, the largest contribution to the McDonald’s total revenue.
-The second largest contributor was the United States with 8.85 billion U.S. dollars.
+Over the last nine fiscal years, McDonald’s revenue achieved its peak in 2013 at 28.11 billion U.S. dollars.
+Since this peak, the revenue has decreased annually over the last two years, hitting 25.4 billion U.S. dollars in 2015, lower than the revenue of 2011.
+In 2015, 8.56 billion U.S. dollars were generated in the U.S., the largest contribution to the McDonald’s total revenue.
+Other international lead markets such as Australia, Canada and France were the second largest contributors generating 7.62 billion U.S. dollars.

 With a brand value of over 81 billion U.S. dollars, McDonald’s is by far the most valuable fast food brand in the world.
 Its closest competitor, Starbucks, has a much smaller brand value of just over 29 billion U.S. dollars.
 Starbucks, however, offers a very different range of products than McDonald’s and specializes in coffee.
 Other leading fast food brands that offer a more comparable range of products to McDonald’s are Burger King and KFC.